upvestco/httpsignature-proxy/README.md

 tampered with on the way.

 This is good for security but can be cumbersome while developing.
-That's why this tool exists.You run it locally on your dev machine and use the localhost port in your Postman, Insomnia, etc. tool to make your calls to the Upvest Sandbox.
+That's why this tool exists.
+You run it locally on your dev machine and use the localhost port in your Postman, Insomnia, etc. tool to make your calls to the Upvest Sandbox.